How to spot signs of depression in police officers

-1.)
-Educate yourself on the signs and symptoms of depression.
-There are many and they can easily be located on the Internet.
-Just a few of the things to watch for:
+Learn how to identify signs and symptoms of depression.
+Here are just a few of the things to watch for:

-4.)
-Be honest with yourself.
-If you’re feeling depressed, DO get help.
-Know that help IS available, that there are scores of people who DO care and that personal challenges of every sort do pass.
+If you’re feeling depressed, get help.
+Know that help is available, that there are scores of people who do care and that personal challenges of every sort do pass.
 You’re not alone.
-Reach out…
+Reach out.

 Stay safe – physically and mentally.